scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/aadl/models.rst

 Modeling the PCA Shutoff App
 ############################

+AADL

+real-time, embedded systems with analysis capabilities. hirearchy of systems

+Components:
+Application
+Devices
+Requirements

+Subsections decompose the system into five classes of models...

+Requirements

 App is looking to exchange SpO2, EtCO2, pulse rate and respiration rate physiological metrics with the devices it is connected to.
 This package contains requirements for pulse ox, capnography and PCA pump devices.